-Preview - Sydney Contemporary 2018: The presence of international behemoth Pace Gallery a vote of co
+Preview - Sydney Contemporary 2018: The presence of behemoth Pace Gallery a vote of confidence

 Each year the release of Sydney Contemporary’s final list of galleries and their exhibiting artists is eagerly anticipated.
 It provides a snapshot of the health of the Australian art market, more intriguing than the dry sales data spasmodically cast out by the art auction powerhouses.
 It is notable that there are not many new entrants to this year’s galleries 'rich list', that is those galleries that have remained standing after the vicissitudes of the GFC, with their reputations and client lists intact and have the wealth to invest in art fairs and elsewhere.